BBC controversies: 1982: Falklands War

 The 10 May edition of Panorama (titled "Can We Avoid War?") also provoked outrage.
 The day after it was broadcast, the Conservative MP Sally Oppenheim asked Thatcher in the Commons: "Is she aware that for the most part, but not all, it was an odious, subversive, travesty in which Michael Cockerell and other BBC reporters dishonoured the right to freedom of speech in this country?"
-Thatcher responded: "I share the deep concern that has been expressed on many sides, particularly about the content of yesterday evening's "Panorama" programme.
+Thatcher responded: "I share the deep concern that has been expressed on many sides, particularly about the content of yesterday evening's 'Panorama' programme.
 I know how strongly many people feel that the case for our country is not being put with sufficient vigour on certain—I do not say all—BBC programmes.
 The chairman of the BBC has assured us, and has said in vigorous terms, that the BBC is not neutral on this point, and I hope that his words will be heeded by the many who have responsibilities for standing up for our task force, our boys, our people and the cause of democracy".

-According to the commander of the British Naval Task Force, Sandy Woodward, while the British were preparing to land on San Carlos the BBC World Service broadcast that the Battle Group and Amphibious Group of the Task Force had joined up.
+According to the commander of the British Naval Task Force, Sandy Woodward, while the British were preparing to land on San Carlos, the BBC World Service broadcast that the Battle Group and Amphibious Group of the Task Force had joined up.
 Woodward later wrote: "I had hoped that this particular rendezvous at least could have remained a military secret until after the actual landing, but as ever the British media were more interested in the truth than in the consequences for our own people.
 We were infuriated".
 Some on the Task Force said that "if we got hit on the way and lost a lot of men, the Director General of the BBC should be charged with treason".
 Shortly before the attack on Goose Green, the BBC broadcast that an attack was imminent and that the 2 Para regiment were within five miles of Darwin.
 According to Woodward, there "are still some who believe that BBC report was directly responsible for the Argentinian 'ambush' in which Colonel Jones and many others died.
-Standing in the Ops Room of Hermes on the day the BBC effectively informed the Args of our position and bearing, I am sure we all felt the same".
+Standing in the Ops Room of Hermes on the day the BBC effectively informed the Argentinians of our position and bearing, I am sure we all felt the same".
 Thatcher later wrote: "Many of the public (including us) did not like the attitude [of the media] particularly the BBC...My concern was always the safety of our forces.
 Theirs was news".
-She was also angry about the BBC's disclosure of 2 Para's position: "Can there ever have been an army which had to fight its battles against media reporting like that?"

 1984: "Maggie's Militant Tendency" controversy

-In January 1984 the BBC programme Panorama broadcast "Maggie's Militant Tendency" which claimed that a number of Conservative MPs including (Neil Hamilton, Harvey Proctor and Gerald Howarth) had links to far-right organisations both in Britain and on the Continent.
+In January 1984, the BBC programme Panorama broadcast "Maggie's Militant Tendency" which claimed that a number of Conservative MPs, including Neil Hamilton, Harvey Proctor and Gerald Howarth, had links to far-right organisations both in Britain and on the Continent.